ddev/ddev/docs/content/users/extend/additional-services.md

 * `pre_install_actions`: an array of Bash statements or scripts to be executed before `project_files` are installed.
 The actions are executed in the context of the target project’s root directory.
 * `project_files`: an array of files or directories to be copied from the add-on into the target project’s `.ddev` directory.
 * `global_files`: is an array of files or directories to be copied from the add-on into the target system’s global `.ddev` directory (`~/.ddev/`).
+* `dependencies`: an array of add-ons that this add-on depends on.
 * `post_install_actions`: an array of Bash statements or scripts to be executed after `project_files` and `global_files` are installed.
 The actions are executed in the context of the target project’s root directory.
 * `removal_actions`: an array of Bash statements or scripts to be executed when the add-on is being removed with `ddev get --remove`.
 * `yaml_read_files`: a map of `name: file` of YAML files to be read from the target project’s root directory.
 The contents of these YAML files may be used as templated actions within `pre_install_actions` and `post_install_actions`.